sudoxnym/saas/README.md

     <li>📟 **Xiaomi Mi Band 7**</li>
     <li>📟 **Xiaomi Mi Band 8** and **Mi Band 9** may work, but they have a different os that jumps through hoops to work.</li>
     <li>⌚ **Garmin Fenix 7X** with garmin alternative, **not** the free one.</li>
-    <li>⌚ **Xiaomi Amazfit GTR Mini** — may require root. i am rooted so i just did what's in this guide, but there may be alternative ways to get the key.</li>
+    <li>⌚ **Xiaomi Amazfit GTR3 Pro** — may require root. i am rooted so i just did what's in this guide, but there may be alternative ways to get the key.</li>
   </ul>
 </details>